sharplispers/cl-string-match/doc/md/sm-manual.md

 ### 2.1 Brute force

+A Brute-force substring search implementation.
-A Brute-force algorithm is one of the simpliest but less robust among the substring search algorithms.
+Brute-force algorithm is one of the simpliest but less robust among the substring search algorithms.

 `CL-STRING-MATCH` offers a code template for application specific